Borophane as substrate for adsorption of He-4: A journey across dimensionality: Adsorption potential

 The structure of the two polymorphs Rect--2H and $\alpha '-4$H is shown in Figs. (\ref{fig2}) and (\ref{fig1}), respectively.
 These configurations can be considered as derived from the $\beta_{12}$ and $\alpha$ borophene structures, respectively.\cite{Gozar} We computed the He-substrate interaction for a selected set of nonequivalent sites in the primitive surface unit cell (see Figs. (\ref{fig3}) and (\ref{fig1bis}) ).

 For Rect--2H we chose the following points: HOL (hollow site), TB (site on top of B atom), TH (site on top of H atom), BRIH (bridge site on top of a H atom between two B atoms); INT (intermediate site between HOL and TB); BRIB (bridge site between two B atoms).
-The chosen sites are shown in Fig.(\ref{fig3}); we have considered the adsorption of He on both the upper and lower surface.
+The chosen sites are shown in Fig.(\ref{fig3}); we have considered the adsorption of He on both the upper and lower surfaces.

-For each chosen point of $^4$He we computed the energy as function of the $z$ coordinate finding the lowest value.
+For each chosen point of $^4$He we computed the energy as a function of the $z$ coordinate finding the lowest value.
 Our most relevant numerical results for the adsorption of He on the Rect-2H borophane substrate are summarized in Tables I and II.

-As can be seen the most stable adsorption site (for both the upper and lower surface) for He on Rect-2H borophane is the HOL site.
+As can be seen, the most stable adsorption site (for both the upper and lower surfaces) for He on Rect-2H borophane is the HOL site.
 The least favored sites, characterized by the highest-energy, are instead the TH site (for the upper surface) and the BRIB site (for the lower surface).
 The minimum intersite barriers $\Delta_x$ and $\Delta_y$, reported in Table II, are given by the energy barriers between two adsorption sites for displacements constrained to the $x$ and $y$ directions, respectively, while optimizing the $z$ coordinate.
-They are given by the binding energy differences between BRIB and HOL sites along $x$ and BRIH and HOL sites along $y$.
+They are given by the binding energy differences between the BRIB and HOL sites along $x$ and the BRIH and HOL sites along $y$.
 Clearly $\Delta_x$ is much larger than the minimum energy barrier $\Delta_y$ and for the upper surface $\Delta_y$=47 K is equal to the value for a graphene substrate.\cite{moroni21}

-For $\alpha '-4$H we chose the points labelled in Fig. (\ref{fig1bis}).
-The most-favored adsorption site, denoted by the label BRI (in red), corresponds to the midpoint between two undecorated B atoms, while the least-favored one, denoted by the label THB in Fig.(\ref{fig1bis}), is on top of a H atom forming a bond with a B atom below it.
+For $\alpha '-4$H we chose the points labeled in Fig. (\ref{fig1bis}).
+The most favored adsorption site, denoted by the label BRI (in red), corresponds to the midpoint between two undecorated B atoms, while the least favored one, denoted by the label THB in Fig.(\ref{fig1bis}), is on top of a H atom forming a bond with a B atom below it.
 The main results are listed in Table III.
-In this structure the minimum intersite barrier is found to be 86 K.
+In this structure, the minimum intersite barrier is found to be 86 K.